How can we effectively lead students to reading and writing proficiency?

 Senior Fellow, International Center for Leadership in Education

-Colannino focused on.
+Colannino focused on developing a culture of growth in the K-12 classroom.
 He discussed theories and research associated with ensuring a growth mindset among students—where students believe their intelligence and abilities can be developed and improved through hard work.
 In contrast, a fixed mindset entails the belief that natural talent and intelligence, as opposed to dedication, play greater roles in learning.

 The first step to encouraging students to focus on growth?
 Making sure the teachers personally have that mindset themselves, Colannino says.

 “How do you think your fixed or growth mindset affected you?”
 Colannino says.
 “When I talk about mindset across the country, I always want people to first consider themselves.
 What happened to you in school as a student—fixed or growth?
 What has happened to you as a professional—fixed or growth—or even as a person?”